canvas-gamification/canvas-gamification-junit-tests/src/oop/object_interactions/medium/q3/QuestionText.md

     - It should be accessible from other classes.

 - Methods:
-    - A `makeCopy` method that take another **Newspaper** object and change the attribute of the object that calls the method to the attributes of the input parameter **Newspaper** object in input.
+    - A `makeCopy` method that takes another **Newspaper** object and changes the attribute of the object that called the method to the attributes of the input  **Newspaper** object.
 This method must not return any value.
     - A `toString` method which returns the information about the class in the "Year/month/day:The story is" structure, followed by the value of the **myStory**.
 For example: `2023/6/9:The story is: It's graduation day!`.